 One night, as I awoke to what I thought was the sound of my baby crying, I realized I’d dreamed it – and my baby was asleep.
-I wondered – is this sleep regression over?
+I wondered – if this sleep regression was over.
 If so, how do I know that it’s over?

 How do you know when a sleep regression is over?
 You’ll know a sleep regression is over when your child has settled into a regular and reliable sleep-wake pattern.
 However, this post-regression sleep-wake cycle may or may not resemble the pre-regression pattern.

 Want to get a better idea of how to know when a sleep regression is actually over?
 Keep reading for more information and examples!

 How to Know When A Sleep Regression Is Over

 Sleep regressions are over when your child falls back into a regular and reliable sleep pattern.
 Ideally, it’s similar to or better than what it used to be.

 But how do you know it’s over?
 Well, odds are you won’t realize it’s over until it’s been a few days – and you’re starting to feel more like yourself because everyone’s getting enough sleep.
 That’s normal.

 Let’s go into why that is – so that you can get a better idea about how to know when your child’s sleep regressions are over.

 Sleep Regressions End Like They Start: As A Surprise Visible Best with Hindsight

 Any time we aren’t getting enough sleep, our memory gets a little bit hazier.
 It gets harder to recall exact details with perfect clarity.
 And it gets harder for us to make new memories.